This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Leprechaun Trap Ideas

 With a last name like O’Driscoll, St. Patrick’s Day is a pretty big deal in my family!
 My hubby is very proud of his Irish heritage and it has definitely rubbed off on me.
-Plus, it’s a great excuse to makes some St. Patrick’s Day cocktails, right?
+Plus, it’s a great excuse to make our favorite leprechaun hat cookies!

-Since we have kids though, it’s less about the cocktails and all about the leprechaun traps!
-My teen has gotten a little old for it but my little one LOVES trying to catch the little guy year after year.
-We haven’t been successful yet but this may just be our year!
+As much as we love St. Patrick’s Day desserts though, it’s more about the homemade leprechaun traps!
+My youngest LOVES trying to catch the little guy and this may just be our year!

 Get a personalized letter from your leprechaun!
 Customize it with your child’s name for a fun St. Patrick’s Day surprise!